zoogie/TADpole/README.md

 * Sudokuhax injection files for TADpole - download appropriate set from [this link](https://github.com/YYoshi241/Sudokuhax-4-TADpole/releases/latest)

 # Usage
+NOTE: You can use [DSIHaxInjector](https://jenkins.nelthorya.net/job/DSIHaxInjector/build?delay=0sec) instead of this program.
+This is a cloud based version of TADpole and it's easier to use because of its user-friendly web interface.
 1. Download and extract latest release of [TADpole](https://github.com/zoogie/TADpole/releases/latest)
 2. Copy the injectable DSiWare game from System Memory to your SD card via 3DS System Settings
 3. Copy the exported DSiWare game from your SD card (in `your-sd-card/Nintendo 3DS/ID0/ID1/Nintendo DSiWare/`) to the extracted TADpole folder on your PC.
 It might look like `4b4c4455.bin`, for example.
 The hex number will be different of course.